Lisbon’s Dale Crafts wins Republican congressional primary

-AUGUSTA — Dale Crafts proved the big winner in last week’s Republican congressional primary in Maine’s hardscrabble 2nd District.
+AUGUSTA — President Donald Trump didn’t wait for the secretary of state to announce the final results of last week’s Republican primary in Maine’s hardscrabble 2nd Congressional District.

+The big winner, Dale Crafts, said Tuesday that the president called him a couple of days ago to congratulate him on the victory and tell him he was excited about the Lisbon businessman’s chances.

+“He said he’d be behind me all the way,” Crafts said, and is “definitely going to come to the district” before Election Day because “he loves Maine.”

-The second round of tabulation was needed because Crafts fell short of a majority in a three-way race that also included Eric Brakey, a former state senator from Auburn, who finished last on Election Day.
+The second round of tabulation was needed because Crafts fell short of a majority in a three-way race that also included Eric Brakey, a former state senator from Auburn, who finished last on July 14.
 In round one, Crafts had 46%, Bennett 32% and Brakey 22%.

-Brakey’s votes were redistributed so that the second-place picks of anyone who voted for him were added to the tallies for Bennett and Crafts.
+Brakey’s votes were redistributed so the second place picks of anyone who voted for him were added to the tallies for Bennett and Crafts.

 Secretary of State Matt Dunlap said his office began assembling the ballots, and images of ballots from tabulators in bigger towns, last week.
 It completed the job on Monday, he said.